-On September 26, 2019, the Board of Directors voted to approve an amendment to the 2017 Plan to allow for the award of up to 1,200,000 additional RSUs by increasing the aggregate number of shares of common stock available for the grant of awards under the 2017 Plan by an additional 1,200,000 shares.
+On October 9, 2020, the Board of Directors voted to approve an amendment to the 2017 Plan to allow for the award of up to 3,500,000 additional RSUs by increasing the aggregate number of shares of common stock available for the grant of awards under the 2017 Plan by an additional 3,500,000 shares.
 This amendment to increase the number of shares available for grant under the 2017 Plan is being submitted for approval at the Annual Meeting in order to ensure that we have an adequate number of shares available for issuance in order to grant equity incentive compensation awards to our employees, executive officers and directors pursuant to our compensation programs.
 Approval by our stockholders of this amendment to the 2017 Plan is also required by the listing rules of Nasdaq.
+In connection with entering into the new Severance and Change in Control Agreements with each of our executive officers other than our Chief Executive Officer, on October 9, 2020, the Board of Directors also approved an amendment to the 2017 Plan for which approval by our stockholders was not required, to provide for an exception to the limitations on acceleration of vesting from the original grant vesting schedule when acceleration is otherwise provided for in an employment or other agreement with the Company, in addition to the cases of death, disability or change in control as previously provided.
+See "Executive Compensation - Compensation Discussion and Analysis - Fiscal Year 2020 Named Executive Officer Compensation - Termination and Change-in-Control-Based Compensation."

 Our Board, the Compensation Committee and management believe that the effective use of stock-based, long-term incentive compensation is vital to our ability to achieve strong performance in the future.
 The 2017 Plan maintains and enhances the key policies and practices adopted by our management and Board of Directors to align employee and stockholder interests.
 In addition, our future success depends, in large part, upon our ability to maintain a competitive position in attracting, retaining and motivating key personnel.
-We believe the authorization of an additional 1,200,000 shares for issuance under our 2017 Plan is essential to permit our management to continue to provide long-term, equity-based incentives to present and future key employees, consultants and directors.
+We believe the authorization of an additional 3,500,000 shares for issuance under our 2017 Plan is essential to permit our management to continue to provide long-term, equity-based incentives to present and future key employees, consultants and directors.
 Additionally, in continued response to recommendations from our stockholders, we intend to continue to issue restricted stock unit awards to reduce the dilutive effect on stockholders from our equity incentive compensation program.
 Accordingly, our Board of Directors believes approval of the amendment to our 2017 Plan is in our best interests and those of the stockholders and recommends a vote "FOR" the approval of the amendment to the 2017 Plan.